c-blake/cligen/README.md

   dispatch(demo, doc="NOTE: CSV=comma-separated value list")
 ```
 Of course, you often want more input validation than this.
-See argcvt.nim in
+See `argcvt.nim` in
-the cligen package for the currently supported types and more details.
+the `cligen` package for the currently supported types and more details.

-Note also that, since `stuff` is a seq and there can be only one `seq[T]` for
+Note also that, since `stuff` is a `seq` and there can be only one `seq[T]` for
-positionals, type inference for `stuff=@[...]` in `demo()` is required.
-A
+positionals, type inference for `stuff=@[...]` in `demo` is required.
+Using
-non-empty type for `stuff` would generate either an error or the unintended
+`(stuff: seq[string] = @[...],...)` would yield either an error or unintended
-syntax of command --foo=3 "a,b,c" "d,e,f" (rather than --stuff="a,b,c").
+syntax (`command --foo=3 "a,b,c" "d,e,f"` rather than `--stuff="a,b,c"`).

 Related Work
 ============
-`docopt` has similar DRY features, provides superior control over help messages
+`docopt` has similar DRY features and provides superior control over help
-and much richer command line syntaxes -- necessary/mutually exclusive options
+messages and richer command line syntax -- mutually exclusive choices and such.
+Basically, `docopt` is a command-centric CLI framework while `cligen` is more
-and such.
-The downside to using it is learning the whole "codified" POSIX
+API-centric.
+The downside to `docopt` is learning its "code-ized" POSIX help
-help string syntax and having non-natural parameter access/docopt API calls
+string syntax and having "less natural" parameter access/docopt API calls all
-all over user code.
-Basically, docopt is a forethought- rather than an
-afterthought-CLI framework.
-Consider that it makes little sense to invoke the
-same docopt program entry point from other Nim code.
-There are surely pros
+over user code.
+There are surely pros and cons.
+Implied/inferred CLIs also
-and cons.
-Implied/inferred CLIs do require a stronger programming language.
+require a stronger programming language (at least parameter defaults).  `cligen`

-Additionally, cligen encourages people to preserve Nim-import ways to access
+encourages people to preserve "Nim import access" to provided functionalities.
-provided functionality.
 Simple uses get simple commands.
-Complex usages and
+Complex usages and composition with other
-composition with other APIs can flow to other Nim programs rather than messy
+code can be driven by Nim programs rather than messier shell scripts (once the
-shell scripts (or such scripts can be easily converted to Nim when command
-script/shell language limitations become bothersome).
+complexity makes command script/shell language limitations bothersome).

 Future directions/TODO
 ======================
-I felt cligen was useful enough right now to release.
+I felt `cligen` was useful enough right now to release.
 That said..the TODO is
 long-ish and includes what many might deem "basic features" :-)

  - Might be nice to be able to pass through (from dispatch) colGap, min4th, and